zaius/docs/lib/docs/containers/using-containers.md

     - redis:2.8
 ```

-Note that currently only *public* containers are supported from the
+Currently only *public* containers are supported from the Docker Hub.

-Docker Hub.
+Note that it is also possible to specify a containers on a [per-pipeline basis](docs/pipelines/per-pipeline-containers.html).